Individualism: Left-libertarianism

 Left-libertarianism represents several related yet distinct approaches to politics, society, culture and political and social theory which stress both individual and political freedom alongside social justice.
 Unlike right-libertarians, left-libertarians believe that neither claiming nor mixing one's labor with natural resources is enough to generate full private property rights, and maintain that natural resources (land, oil, gold, trees) ought to be held in some egalitarian manner, either unowned or owned collectively.
-Those left-libertarians who support property do so under different property normsByas, Jason Lee (25 November 2015).
-"The Moral Irrelevance of Rent".
-Center for a Stateless Society.
-Retrieved 21 March 2020.Gillis, William (29 November 2015).
-"The Organic Emergence of Property from Reputation".
-Center for a Stateless Society.
-Retrieved 8 April 2020. and theories, or under the condition that recompense is offered to the local or global community.
+Those left-libertarians who support property do so under different property norms and theories, or under the condition that recompense is offered to the local or global community.

-Related terms include egalitarian libertarianism,Sullivan, Mark A. (July 2003).
-"Why the Georgist Movement Has Not Succeeded: A Personal Response to the Question Raised by Warren J. Samuels".
-American Journal of Economics and Sociology.
-62 (3): 612. left-wing libertarianism, libertarianism, libertarian socialism,Long, Roderick T. (2012).
-"The Rise of Social Anarchism".
-In Gaus, Gerald F.; D'Agostino, Fred, eds.
-The Routledge Companion to Social and Political Philosophy. p.
-223. social libertarianism and socialist libertarianism.
+Related terms include egalitarian libertarianism, left-wing libertarianism, libertarianism, libertarian socialism, social libertarianism and socialist libertarianism.
 Left-libertarianism can refer generally to these related and overlapping schools of thought: